-Ultimately, the best way to be prepared for spider bites is to get first aid training – which, in addition to preparing you for a wide variety of other medical emergencies, will provide a solid grounding in how to recognise and respond to stings and bites such as spider bites
+Ultimately, the best way to be prepared for spider bites is to get the best first aid training – which, in addition to preparing you for a wide variety of other medical emergencies, will provide a solid grounding in how to recognise and respond to stings and bites such as spider bites

 Medical personnel tend to break spider bites down into three categories for treatment – basically based on whether the bite might be a Funnelweb or Redback bite.

-- Big Black Spider bites – Immediately call 000.
+- Big Black Spider Bites – Immediately call 000.
 Use pressure – such as a pressure bandage – to slow down blood flow around the bite and restrict blood flow.
 Where possible, keep the person still and calm.

-- Redback bites – Use an icepack to reduce swelling and pain around the bite.
+- Redback Bites – Use an icepack to reduce swelling and pain around the bite.
 Pressure isn’t needed, as Redback venom doesn’t spread quickly, and you’ll just cause unnecessary pain.
 Call 000 if symptoms worsen over time.

-- Other spider bites – Generally, the only intervention needed is an icepack to lessen pain and swelling and potentially painkillers such as paracetamol to ease symptoms.
+- Other Spider Bites – Generally, the only intervention needed is an icepack to lessen pain and swelling and potentially painkillers such as paracetamol to ease symptoms.
 The victim should only require Medical assistance if symptoms get significantly worse.

 The exception to these guidelines is if the bite victim shows any sign of an anaphylactic reaction, such as swelling or tightness in the throat, a swollen tongue, or difficulty breathing.
 In these cases, it’s time to call 000 immediately – and possibly administer adrenaline if the person has an EpiPen or AnaPen with them.

 When bitten by a spider, some individuals may experience a severe allergic reaction known as anaphylaxis.
 This condition can be fatal within a short period of only 15 minutes.